Indiana to clarify 'religious freedom' law, Georgia, N.C. bills stall

 PENCE DEFENDS LAW

-Bosma said lawmakers were looking at different options for clarifying the law, such as removing the specter of it being used as a defense to claims that services were denied on a discriminatory basis.
+Bosma said lawmakers were looking at different options for clarifying the law.

+Pence on Monday defended it in an op-ed piece in the Wall Street Journal, saying it "has been grossly misconstrued."

+"I want to make clear to (Indiana residents) and every American that despite what critics and many in the national media have asserted, the law is not a 'license to discriminate,' either in Indiana or elsewhere," he said.

-On Sunday, Pence defended the law and said he would not push for a nondiscrimination bill to counteract its possible impact, but he said he was open to the General Assembly adding a section that clarifies the law.
+On Sunday, Pence said he would not push for a nondiscrimination bill to counteract its possible impact, but said he was open to the General Assembly adding a section that clarifies the law.

-Earlier in March, the Republican-controlled Georgia state Senate approved a bill, but supporters put the measure on hold after a Republican House member added anti-discrimination language.
+Earlier in March, a Senate-approved bill in Georgia was put on hold after a House member added anti-discrimination language.

-North Carolina Republican Governor Pat McCrory said on Monday he would not sign a religious freedom bill as written because it would allow government officials to refuse to perform marriages based on a religious objection.
+On Monday, North Carolina's governor said he would not sign a religious freedom bill because it would allow government officials to refuse to perform marriages on religious grounds.

-In Arkansas, the Republican-controlled House is expected to approve a bill advanced by state senators last week, and Republican Governor Asa Hutchinson has said he would sign it.
+In Arkansas, the Republican-controlled House is expected to approve a bill advanced by state senators, and Republican Governor Asa Hutchinson has said he would sign it.

 Arkansas-based retail giant Wal-Mart Stores said the bill sends the "wrong message" about the state.

-(Reporting and writing by Fiona Ortiz in Chicago; Additional reporting by Mary Wisniewski in Chicago, David Beasley in Atlanta, Jon Herskovitz in Austin and Colleen Jenkins in Winston-; Salem, North Carolina; Editing by Susan Heavey and Eric Beech)
+(Reporting and writing by Fiona Ortiz in Chicago; Additional reporting by Mary Wisniewski in Chicago, David Beasley in Atlanta, Jon Herskovitz in Austin and Colleen Jenkins in Winston-; Salem, North Carolina; Editing by Susan Heavey, Eric Beech and Eric Walsh)